pablodecm/paper-inferno/paper/paper.md

  ](gfx/figure3b.pdf){#fig:opt_clf width=48%}

-Histograms of summary statistics for signal and background (top) and relative variation for different values of nuisance parameters (bottom).
-The classifier was trained using signal and background samples generated for $r = 0.0$ and $\lambda = 3.0$.
+Histograms of summary statistics for signal and background (top) and variation for different values of nuisance parameters compared with the expected signal relative to the nominal background magniture (bottom).
+The
+classifier was trained using signal and background samples generated for $r = 0.0$ and $\lambda = 3.0$.
 :::